albertofernandezvillan/face-alignment/README.md

 For more information, you can see this post on opencv Q&A: http://answers.opencv.org/question/24670/how-can-i-align-face-images/

+This code is part of the project 'Glasses detection on real images based on robust alignment'.

 ### Citation
-This code is part of the project 'Glasses detection on real images based on robust alignment'.
-Therefore, if you use the provided code for your work, please cite the following paper:
+If you use the provided code for your work, please cite the following paper:

 Fernández, A., García, R., Usamentiaga, R., & Casado, R. (2015).**Glasses detection on real images based on robust alignment**.
 Machine Vision and Applications, 1-13.